sasagawa888/eisl/documents/COMPILER.md

 - (compmile-file filename t)
 for installer. remove compiled C codes with sudo command.

+### for debug
+- (compile-file* filename)
+only generate object from c code.so, print debug is avairable.

 # Immediate value of small integer
 The interpreter of EISL created cell objects for everything, including small integers.
 For this reason, GC started soon and it was difficult to speed up.